deeagle/deeagle/README.md

 ### Hi, I'm deeagle 👋

-- 🔭 I'm currently working as project lead and DevOps for digital projects within an academic library.
+- 🔭 I'm currently working as project lead and DevOps for digital projects within an academic library
 - 🌱 I’m currently learning GOlang and IoT gardening
+- :heart_eyes: I like automation, bash and linux
 - ⚡ Fun fact: "If your process has Excel, it's broken!"

 <!--